gui1080/OrbitalStack_AdventofCode/README.md

 My code has a lot of *prints* for didactic reasons only.

+A lot of tasks could be solved with an hardcoded input or a variable one, needing a parser.
+I used a parser always when possible.

 ## How to run a task!

 For every task, the input is a *input.txt* file.
 Some tasks may be tested with multiple inputs.